Coronavirus (COVID-19) updates on what's happening in East Ayrshire schools and early childhood centres.

 We will be in touch with parents and carers soon regarding overpayments or underpayments.

-We will make sure that all parents, carers and staff are kept informed as plans for reopening develop and will be providing regular updates on:
+We will make sure that all parents, carers and staff are kept informed with information about their child’s school/ECC by using the following platforms:

 We thank all parents, carers and pupils for their understanding in these exceptional circumstances.